ezhong0/aiassistant/backend/tests/e2e/AI-E2E-TESTING-IMPLEMENTATION.md

 You now have a **fully functional AI-powered end-to-end testing system** that:
 - ✅ Generates realistic test scenarios using AI
-- ✅ Executes complete MasterAgent workflows
+- ✅ Executes complete MasterAgent workflows with real OpenAI API calls
-- ✅ Mocks all external API calls realistically
+- ✅ Mocks external service APIs (Google, Slack) realistically
 - ✅ Evaluates responses and tool usage with AI
 - ✅ Provides comprehensive reports and insights
 - ✅ Runs automatically in your CI/CD pipeline